Textes berbères du Maroc central (Textes originaux en transcription)

 Tome 1: Récits, contes et légendes berbères dans le parler des Beni-Mtir et Choix de versions berbères (Parlers du Maroc central)

+Compiled by: Arsène Roux †.
+Collected by: Harry Stroomer.
 Edited by: Harry Stroomer.
-Compiled by: Arsène Roux †.
 Series edited by: Harry Stroomer.

 Series: Berber Studies Volume 182007